List of German defence ministers: List of officeholders

-Ministers of Defence, 1919–1935
+Ministers of defence, 1919–1935

-Minister of War, 1935–1938
+Minister of war, 1935–1938

 In 1938 the Ministry of War was abolished and replaced by the Oberkommando der Wehrmacht (OKW), as a result of the Blomberg–Fritsch affair.

-Chief of the OKW (de facto Minister of War, 1938–1945)
+Chiefs of the OKW (de facto ministers of war, 1938–1945)

-Minister of War, 1945
+Minister of war, 1945

+Karl Dönitz was named as Minister of War in Hitler's testament.